 What will be there is the grounding they get from their family/community and the relationship we are able to forge with them.

-Today I heard a horrible and heart-breaking story.
+A while back I heard a horrible and heart-breaking story.
 One of Pinwheel’s competitors promises safety as their #1 top priority.
 They are great marketers, better than we are at this stage of our company's life.
 Their product doesn’t actually DO much to protect kids, or to teach them anything at all, but yet they get traction through paid affiliates and strong “safety” messaging related to just the lack of apps/features available.
-Fair enough, one might conclude… until today.
-Today I heard about one of their customers, a 13 year old girl, who was approached and groomed through lies about her attackers age (claimed he was another teen, he was NOT) and eventually convinced to meet in real life with this adult male.
+Fair enough, one might conclude… until this happened.
+One of their customers, a 13 year old girl, who was approached and groomed through lies about her attackers age (claimed he was another teen, he was NOT) and eventually convinced to meet in real life with this adult male.
 Tragically, this young girl was ultimately raped by this man.

 This is the kind of event that when you hear about it, it just completely takes over your mind and won’t let go.
 As I think about how this will affect the rest of her life, her family (the guilt, the anger, everything they must be going through), the company they trusted, the promises made and broken, the sick perpetrator, our whole freakin’ society!
 It just is so sad.